tmungle/allMT/README.md

 [![Travis build
 status](https://travis-ci.com/tmungle/allMT.svg?branch=master)](https://travis-ci.com/tmungle/allMT)
 [![R-CMD-check](https://github.com/tmungle/allMT/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/tmungle/allMT/actions/workflows/R-CMD-check.yaml)

 <!-- badges: end -->

 ## Introduction

-Studies across the globe have shown that delivering optimal maintenance therapy (MT) is crucial to achieve better treatment outcomes in acute lymphoblastic leukemia (ALL) [\[1\]](#ref-schmiegelow2014mercaptopurine).
+Acute lymphoblastic leukemia (ALL) studies across the globe have shown that delivering optimal maintenance therapy (MT) is crucial to achieve better treatment outcomes [\[1\]](#ref-schmiegelow2014mercaptopurine).
 Delivering optimal MT includes prescribing maximum tolerated doses of 6-mercaptopurine (6MP) and methotraxate (MTX) based on patient’s blood counts (absolute neutrophil count (ANC), platelet count (PLT) and hemoglobin (HB)).
 In view of this, the *allMT* package was created to analyse and visualize the MT data (ANC/PLT/HB/6MP/MTX) for single patient or a given cohort at any center[^1].
 The package was developed considering the ICiCLe-ALL-14 protocol [\[3\]](#ref-das2022protocol) as default.
 It can be used to analyze data from centers with different MT protocols where in the user will need to alter the function defined ipnut argument/parameters.

 ## Package